SkypLabs/blog.skyplabs.net/_drafts/scapy-sniffing-inside-a-thread.md

     [!]
 New Packet: 10.137.2.30 -> 216.58.198.68
     ^C[*] Stop sniffing

-The sniffer will continue to sniff network packets until it receives a keyboard interruption (`CTRL+C`).
+It will continue to sniff network packets until it receives a keyboard interruption (`CTRL+C`).

 Now, let's look at a new example:

 {% gist SkypLabs/06bd7f414f51d700e04be705cb32659d sniff_thread_issue.py %}

 This piece of code does exactly the same thing as the previous one except that this time the `sniff` function is executed inside a dedicated thread.
-Everything works well with this new version except when it comes to stop the sniffer:
+Everything works well with this new version except when it comes to stopping the sniffer:

     $ sudo python3 sniff_thread_issue.py
     [*] Start sniffing...